Bio

 1999 American Craft Museum Window Showcase, New York, NY

-1992 Maveete Gallery, Salishan, OR1
+1992 Maveete Gallery, Salishan, OR

 1988 Oakland Museum Collectors Gallery, Oakland, CA